Our commitment: Deliver nutrition information and advice on all our labels

 By 2016 – All our relevant food and beverage products worldwide will have Guideline Daily Amount (GDA)-based labels on front of pack to inform consumers about nutritional content.

-By 2016 – We will introduce GDA-based labelling, based on children’s reference values, to all products designed for children, where regulations allow) to help parents make better nutritional choices for children.
+By 2016 – We will introduce GDA-based labelling, based on children’s reference values, for all products designed for children (where regulations allow) to help parents make better nutritional choices for children.

 By 2016 – Make information more accessible by providing further product information and nutrition advice on pack, via Quick Response (QR) codes for smartphones.

-Children’s products are defined as products for which 50% or more consumers are below 12 years of age, or are designed for or perceived as being designed for this age group.
+Products for which 50% or more of consumers are below 12 years of age, or are designed for or perceived as being designed for this age group.

 Products with significant everyday usage, by humans (not pets), that deliver calories, and have sufficient pack surface to feature a GDA label.

 Relevant products means to exclude exemptions (Nestlé Nutrition, Nestlé Health Science, Nestlé Professional, Nestlé Purina PetCare, plain water / coffee / tea, Confectionery gifting, Culinary free-dosing and table-top seasonings, and products designed for children below four years of age as other legal considerations are relevant) and where regulations are not allowed.

 In 2014, product websites are reported over product lines to provide more robust measurement.